 The purpose of Part B is to allow the School to make a full assessment of a family's financial circumstances and needs.
 Part B will ask for several pieces of information and supporting evidence.
 It is essential that the Part B form be completed in full and that copies of all supporting documents required are provided.
-At the School's discretion, incomplete forms may not be processed.
 Part B and supporting documents should be returned by the deadline.
-Late applications will not be considered.
+Incomplete forms will not be processed.